SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### files & streams

+##### relevant modues

+std::io, std::fs|Rust

 ##### non-stream based file interaction

 Many programming languages feature utility functions to read an entire file to a string/write an entire file to a string, without having to use streamlike I/O.
 The functions to instantly write a file typicallly take at least a path and the contents plus named arguments or an assoc arr for options.
-The functions to instantly read a file typicallly take at least a path plus named arguments or an assoc arr for options. the node async instant read/write file function also takes an error callback, as usual readFile(Sync)/writeFile(Sync)|Node
+The functions to instantly read a file take at least a path.
+Most functions to read a file instantly, but not Rust, also take named arguments or an assoc arr for options. the node async instant read/write file function also takes an error callback, as usual readFile(Sync)/writeFile(Sync)|Node std::fs::read_to_string|Rust

 ##### interaction